oracle-devrel/technology-engineering/app-dev/devops/azure-devops-oke/README.md

 ## Create OKE cluster (or use existing) and setup Service Account for Azure DevOps

 Using Cloud UI and OKE Quick create setup a new Kubernetes cluster in OCI for this example.
-Alternatively you can also use an exisitng one.
+Alternatively you can also use an existing one.
 Make sure the OKE cluster has <code>public</code> API endpoint access for <code>kubectl</code>.

 <p>
 Once the OKE cluster is up and running with <code>kubectl</code> access setup the Service Account for Azure DevOps by following this guide: